The Flame in the Flood

-The Flame in the Flood is a roguelike survival adventure video game developed by The Molasses Flood.
+The Flame in the Flood is a 2016 roguelike survival adventure video game developed by The Molasses Flood and published by Curve Digital.
 The game was developed for Microsoft Windows, macOS, and Xbox One.
 A PlayStation 4 version was released on January 17, 2017.
 A Nintendo Switch version was released on October 12, 2017.
+Publishing rights were moved to CD Projekt after its acquisition of The Molasses Flood.

 Gameplay

 The player character is a young girl referred to as Scout.
 Her companion is a dog (named either Aesop or Daisy) who can sense danger and locate supplies.
 Scout uses a raft to traverse a large river, the result of an apocalyptic flood which has turned the land into a series of islands.
-The player must pay attention to Scout's needs such as her energy, thirst, hunger, and warmth, and not paying attention to them can result in death.
+The player must pay attention to Scout's needs such as her energy, thirst, hunger, warmth, and fatigue.
+Not paying attention to them can result in death.
 Like other roguelikes, death is permanent, although the player can restart at predetermined checkpoints along the river if they are playing in Campaign mode.
 There is a crafting system allowing the player to create new items.
 Players will need to scavenge areas for valuable items.
 Factors such as the weather impact the gameplay.
-Players are able to create insulated clothing to protect them from the cold.
+Players are able to create insulated clothing to protect Scout from the cold.
 One of the developers referred to it as a "travelling survival game".